named-data/ndn-traffic-generator/README.md

 __ON MACHINE #1__

-(NDN forwarding daemon should be running)
+(NFD must be running)

-Start traffic server
+Start traffic server:

         ndn-traffic-server ndn-traffic-server.conf

 __ON MACHINE #2__

-(NDN forwarding daemon should be running)
+(NFD must be running)

-Start the traffic client
+Start the traffic client:

         ndn-traffic ndn-traffic-client.conf